-On the evening of December 7th, around 80 festively decorated trucks - from all sorts of local businesses - will participate in the annual Truck Light Convoy.
+On the evening of December 4th, around 80 festively decorated trucks - from all sorts of local businesses - will participate in the annual Truck Light Convoy.
 Thousands line the streets to wave at the drivers and their passengers of the lit up dump trucks and big rigs.
 Over the course of about 3 hours, the trucks will weave their way throughout the city, collecting food bank donations as they go.
 This unique parade is one of the favourite things for locals to do in Victoria in December and we're so glad to see its return in 2021.

 For the ultimate West Coast experience, head to Goldstream Provincial Park for the magnificent old growth trees - some estimated to be approximately 800+ years old and the annual salmon run/eagle extravaganza.

 Depending on when in December you visit, you will either catch the end of season when approximately 30,000 salmon have returned to the river to spawn and die or the beginning of eagle season.
 This is when hundreds of eagles return to the park to feast on the salmon (along with many other types of scavengers).

 Some of the big, old trees at Goldstream Provincial Park